Laidout/laidout/README.md

 	let me know, and I'll try to finally fix this.

 6. Running Laidout might spit out copious amounts of debugging info to stderr if you run from a terminal.
-If this is the case, you can turn this off with `make hidegarbage` before doing `make` (the same goes for the Laxkit).
+If this is not desired, you can turn this off with `make hidegarbage` before doing `make` (the same goes for the Laxkit).
 Be advised that this requires Perl to be installed.
 Or, you can just run Laidout like this: